 Keyboard Shortcut

-Hold down the CTRL (Control) key and then press the letter X on your keyboard.
+With the file or folder selected, press CTRL (Control) and the letter X on your keyboard.

 Your file/folder will be Cut to the clipboard exactly the same as if you had used the right-click options menu.